-- Professional Services of a physician or other licensed provider for treatment of an illness, injury or medical condition.
+- Pap Smear.
+A Pap smear and the associated office visit to screen for cervical abnormalities are covered per the CDC guidelines every three years.
+The screening is covered in full if conducted as a part of the Routine Physical and Screening Exam.
+When billed with a medical diagnosis (instead of as a screening test), it is considered a diagnostic test, and covered with applicable coinsurance after the deductible is met. - Physician's Office Visits (treatment for illness, injury, or medical condition).
+These visits are subject to a copayment for in-network services.
+See page 60. - Professional Services of a physician or other licensed provider for treatment of an illness, injury or medical condition.
 Includes outpatient and inpatient services (such as surgery, anesthesia, radiology, and office visits).
-Office visits to a primary care or specialty care physician are subject to the applicable copayment (see chart on page 58).
+Office visits to a primary care or specialty care physician are subject to the applicable copayment (see chart on page 60).
 Other physician services are covered with applicable coinsurance after the deductible is met. - Prostate Cancer Screening.
 For men age 55 and over.
 The screening is covered in full if conducted as a part of the Routine Physical and Screening Exam.
 The PSA blood test associated with this screening, when ordered by a physician, is covered at 100% with no deductible or coinsurance in-network. - Second Surgical Opinions.
 Office visits for second surgical opinions are subject to a copayment per visit.
 Second surgical opinions are paid at 100% if required by UMR. - X Specialty Injectable Medications.
 Coverage is provided for treatments utilizing specialty drugs through Accredo, an Express Scripts Specialty Pharmacy and some local retail pharmacies participating in the Specialty Precision Network.
 Specialty medications covered under the medical benefit plan are subject to applicable coinsurance after the deductible is met.
 Specialty medications covered under the prescription drug program are covered with a \$100 copay if on the WV Preferred Drug List and a \$150 copay if not on the WV Preferred Drug List, after the prescription drug deductible is met. - SPECT.
 Single Photon Emission Computed Tomography is covered with applicable coinsurance after the deductible is met.
 SPECT of the brain or lung requires precertification. - X Skilled Nursing Facility Services.
 Confinement in a skilled nursing facility including semi-private room, related services and supplies is covered with applicable coinsurance after the \$100 copayment and the deductible is met.
 Confinement must be prescribed by a physician in lieu of hospitalization.
 Coverage is limited to 100 days per plan year.
 Unapproved out-of-network inpatient admissions are not covered. - X Sleep Management Services.
 Selected in-lab sleep testing and equipment for PPB Plan members requires precertification through UMR, .
 See further details under Sleep Management Services later in this section. - Smoking Cessation.
-See "Tobacco Cessation" on page 85 for details. - Telehealth.
-Services of a telehealth physician provided through PEIA's telehealth vendor, Revive Health (formerly iSelectMD), are covered at 100% after a \$10 copayment.
-To reach Revive Health, 24/7 call (844)433-8123. - Travel Benefits.
-Members are eligible for some reimbursement for travel benefits (mileage and tolls).
-See Travel Benefits on page 83. - Urgent Care.
-Services from an urgent care center are covered with a \$50 copayment.
+See "Tobacco Cessation" on page 86 for details.